 - Energy statistics - quantities (t_nrg_quant)

-- Gross inland energy consumption, by fuel (tsdcc320)
+- Gross inland energy consumption by fuel type (tsdcc320)

 - Total gross electricity generation (ten00087)